Welcome to Moss Bluff Parks and Recreation

 Community Center and Playground District 4 of Ward 1

 Since the immediate aftermath of the disasters experienced in our area in 2020 and 2021, the District has been involved in the ongoing process of dealing with insurance issues and the FEMA assistance program.
 The cleanup process has been completed and areas that could be used safely have been put back into service for the community.
-While the FEMA process is detailed and time consuming, the District believes it is worth the effort for the potential funds that could be available to benefit and supplement the District’s rebuilding efforts.

 During this extensive process of restoration, the District is working diligently to return the facilities to a safe and enhanced environment for the community.
 Thank you for your patience and understanding during this process.